George Ramsay (footballer, born 1855)

 George Burrell Ramsay (4 March 1855 – 7 October 1935) was a Scottish footballer and manager.

 Ramsay was the secretary and manager of Aston Villa Football Club during the club's 'Golden Age'.
 As a player he was the first Aston Villa captain to lift a trophy, being instrumental in establishing the club as force in the game.
-A pioneer of the passing game, which he learned in his native Scotland, Aston Villa became renowned for their short, quick combination passing under his leadership.
+A pioneer of the passing game, which he learned in his native Scotland, Aston Villa became renowned for their short, slick combination passing under his leadership.

 His trophy haul of six League Championships and six FA Cups established Aston Villa as the most successful club in England.
 He has been described as the world's first paid football manager.
 To this day, Ramsay remains one of the most successful managers in the history of English football.